imapp-pl/gas-cost-estimator/docs/report_impact.md

 Note that these two blockchain state updates are different because the account balances are different at the end of transaction.
 So more subtle approach is required.

+#### Development notes

+Comparison of blockchain state updates is difficult.
+A simplified heuristic is implemented.
+We start with the transaction status:

+- If the simulation tx status is SUCCESS and the original tx status is SUCCESS, then the comparison is GOOD.
+- If the simulation tx status is FAILED and the original tx status is FAILED, then the comparison is GOOD.
+- If the simulation tx status is SUCCESS and the original tx status is FAILED, then the comparison is UNKNOWN.
+- If the simulation tx status is FAILED and the original tx status is SUCCESS, then the comparison is BAD.

+The outcome BAD indicates that the transaction must be verified against EIP-7904 changes.
+The outcome UNKNOWN seems to be an improvement, but in some cases may need verification.